-One limitation to using parameterized queries is that they typically only allow you to bind variable inside the WHERE clause of the query.
-This means that if you want dynamic fields or object names, you can't just replace your dynamic query with a parameterized one.
+Parameterized queries are limited to binding a variable inside the WHERE clause of the query.
+This means that if you want dynamic fields or object names, you can't replace your dynamic query with a parameterized one.
 So, how can you make sure that your queries are safe?

-In Apex, we recommend writing a sanitizing function similar to the following:
+In Apex, you can write a sanitizing function:

 '''

-Public boolean isSafeObject(String objName) {
+public boolean isSafeObject(String objName) {

-public Map <String, Schema.SObjectType> schemaMap =
+Map<String, Schema.SObjectType> schemaMap =

 Schema.getGlobalDescribe();

-public SObjectType myObj = schemaMap.get(objName);
+Schema.SObjectType myObj = schemaMap.get(objName);

-if (myObj.getDescribe().isAccessible() ) {

-return true;

-}else{

-return false;
+return myObj != null && myObj.getDescribe().isAccessible();

 }

-}

 '''

-For your actual database query, you could construct it thusly:
+For your actual database query, you could construct it as follows:

 '''

-Public PageReference doQuery() {
+public PageReference doQuery() {

-String myQuery = 'Select Name, Address from ' + objName + ' where
+String myQuery = 'SELECT Name, Address FROM ' + objName + ' WHERE

-Name like '%Sir%';
+Name LIKE \'%Sir%\'';

-if(!isSafeObject(objName)) {
+if (!isSafeObject(objName)) {

 return null;

-}else{
+} else {

+if

+'''